scrabbletank/farhome-rules/rulesdoc.md

 - You gain Lightning Resistance 3.
 - As a reaction or on your turn you may spend 2 AP to teleport to an unoccupied tile within 3 tiles of your position.
 - You may spend 5 AP to fire a lightning bolt against 3 creatures within 10 tiles of you.
-Make a spellcasting roll against the targets Dexterity, on success they take 1 wound, plus 1 wound die for every crit rolled.
+Make a spellcasting roll against the targets Dexterity, on success they take 1 wound, plus 1 wound die for every critical rolled.

 Only a single Power Word can be active at once, casting another Power Word spell ends another Power Word spell you've cast.